diyjac/SDC-P4/README.md

 This **ProjectionManager** *setSrcTop* function was an attempt to dampen the bounce of the car and the road surface as detected by a rapid change in the vanishing point; however, we concluded that additional experimentation would need to occur that went beyond the scope of this project and have placed it on hold.

-As explaned before in section 3.2.5, Lane Line Identification, the first one or two frames went through the exercise of creating histograms and walking up the lanes in the 'birds-eye' view, and then finally fitted a 2nd degree polynomial with the lane lines laying on its sides.
+As explained before in section 3.2.5, Lane Line Identification, the first one or two frames went through the exercise of creating histograms and walking up the lanes in the 'birds-eye' view, and then finally fitted a 2nd degree polynomial with the lane lines laying on its sides.
 Below is a reminder of the image of the road from its side rotated 90 degrees from its base, as an example from section 3.2.5.3 Fitting a 2nd Degree Polynomial:

 ![Project Video Frame1 Lane Line Fitting](./images/project_video-frame1-lanelines.png)